zopefoundation/zope.app.apidoc/src/zope/app/apidoc/utilities.rst

   TypeError: func must be a function or method not a ...

 A very uncommon, but perfectly valid (in Python 2), case is that tuple arguments are unpacked inside the argument list of the function.
-Here is an example:
+Here is an example (we can't actually test it because it fails on Python 3):

   def func((arg1, arg2)):
        pass